lucaslouca/sop-decryptor/README.md

 <a href="https://lucaslouca.com/wp-content/uploads/2017/02/sop-decryptor-context-menu-screenshot.png"><img src="https://lucaslouca.com/wp-content/uploads/2017/02/sop-decryptor-context-menu-screenshot.png" alt="" width="256" class="aligncenter size-full wp-image-1620" /></a>

-The source code is available [here](https://github.com/lucaslouca/sop-decryptor).
 If you don't know how to temporary install a Firefox extension you can refer to this [guide](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Temporary_Installation_in_Firefox).